 Estrogen Levels (Urinary Hormones) | Marquette Method Only

-The Marquette Method of NFP is the only method that uses urinary estrogen levels as a primary indicator of fertility.
+The Marquette Method of Natural Family Planning (NFP) is the only method that uses urinary estrogen levels as a primary indicator of fertility.
 Clearblue Fertility Monitor Test Sticks measure estrogen and LH levels concurrently, and these results are interpreted by the Clearblue Fertility monitor.

 Currently, Clearblue monitors are the only fertility monitors on the market which test urinary estrogen levels.
-The Mira Fertility Plus system , not yet available, will also track estrogen levels, and a preliminary nfp study is underway to compare the ease of use, user satisfaction, and accuracy of the Mira system vs. the Clearblue system.
+The Mira Fertility Plus system also tracks estrogen levels, and a preliminary nfp study has been published on the ease of use, user satisfaction, and accuracy of the Mira system vs. the Clearblue system (Bouchard, Fehring & Mu, 2021).